ezsystems/ezpublish-docker/README.md

  - Place the installation in volumes/ezpublish
  - Make sure EZ_INSTALLTYPE is set to "basic"
- - You need to manually import the database from the php-cli container ( see chapter "Running php-cli and mysql commands" ) For convenience, you should then also place the database dump in volumes/ezpublish so you may easily access it from the php-cli container
+ - You need to manually import the database from the php-cli container ( see chapter "Running php-cli and mysql commands" ) This needs to be done after all images and containers has been created ( after you have executed "vagrant up" or "./fig.sh up -d" )
+   For convenience, you should also place the database dump in volumes/ezpublish so you may easily access it from the php-cli container

 ### Vagrant specific procedures
 - Ensure you have the following tools installed on our computer:
  - Vagrant 1.6+ (http://vagrantup.com)
  - VirtualBox 4.3.12+ (http://www.virtualbox.org)
 - Copy files/vagrant.yml-EXAMPLE to files/vagrant.yml.
 Then adjust settings in .yml file as needed
+- In fig.yml, make sure "START_ETCD=no"
+- If you want to run etcd :
  - Copy files/user-data-EXAMPLE to files/user-data and provide a discovery token as instructed in the file
+ - In fig.yml, make sure "ETCD_ENABLED=yes" in all places
+- If you do *not* want to run etcd :
+ - In fig.yml, make sure "ETCD_ENABLED=no" in all places
 - Run `vagrant up`

 If you later want to do changes to your docker/vagrant files, you need to stop and remove the corresponding container ```docker stop [containerid]; docker rm [containerid]```, remove the image ```docker rmi [imageid]``` and then run ```vagrant provision``` instead of ```vagrant up```